-Where an Applicant whose Assessment Decision requires them to successfully complete two (2) years in a law Program acceptable to the NCA, is not able to access Courses to complete the Core Subjects in subsection 5.2, the Executive Director may, at their sole discretion, assign NCA examinations as an alternative when satisfied that the Applicant has completed additional legal studies that meet the interactive learning requirement.
+Where an Applicant, whose Assessment Decision requires them to successfully complete two (2) Years in a law Program acceptable to the NCA, is not able to access Courses to complete the Core Subjects in subsection 5.2, the Executive Director may, at their sole discretion, assign NCA examinations as an alternative where satisfied that the Applicant has completed sufficient Additional Legal Studies that meet the interactive learning requirement.

-7.4 Additional Legal Studies to Satisfy Requirement
+7.4.
+Additional Legal Studies to Satisfy Requirement

-Additional Legal Studies completed as part of an Approved Canadian Common Law Program or Approved Law Program or other law school offering acceptable to the NCA at the Executive Director's sole discretion, and delivered through In-person Instruction or Interactive Online Instruction that meets the criteria under paragraphs 7.2(I) and (II) will count towards satisfying the interactive learning requirement.
+Additional Legal Studies acceptable to the NCA, at the Executive Director's sole discretion, and delivered through In-person Instruction or Interactive Online Instruction that meets the criteria under paragraphs 7.2(I) and (II), will count towards satisfying the interactive learning requirement.

-7.4.1 One-year Programs
+7.4.1 One-Year Programs

-Additional Legal Studies completed as part of a one (1) year Program (e.g., LL.M) acceptable to the NCA at the Executive Director's sole discretion, must consist of no less than fifty percent (50%) In-person Instruction with the remainder delivered through Interactive Online Instruction that meets the criteria outlined under paragraph 7.2(II).
+Additional Legal Studies completed as part of a one (1) Year Program (e.g., a conferred LL.M) acceptable to the NCA, at the Executive Director's sole discretion, must consist of no less than fifty percent (50%) In-person Instruction with the remainder delivered through Interactive Online Instruction that meets the criteria outlined under paragraph 7.2(II).